SaladDais/Lummao/README.md

 ## TODO

 * Symbol shadowing behavior is not correct.
 Python has very different shadowing rules.
-* The behavior of variables whose declarations are `jump`ed over is not correct
 * Provide mock helpers for:
 * * inter-script communication
 * * HTTP